 About Kartini Clinic

-Kartini Clinic was founded in 1998 by Dr. Julie O'Toole, who, at the time, was a general practice pediatrician in Portland.
-Originally designed as an outpatient program, it soon became clear to Dr. O'Toole that most seriously eating disordered patients could not be helped adequately on an outpatient basis.
+Kartini Clinic was founded in 1998 by Dr. Julie O'Toole, at the time a general practice pediatrician in Portland.
+Originally designed as an outpatient program, it soon became clear to Dr. O'Toole that most seriously eating disordered patients could not be treated adequately on an outpatient basis.
 The Kartini Clinic Day Treatment Unit was created in 2004 to provide medically necessary and clinically appropriate eating disorder treatment for children and young adults.
-From the outset our program has been family-centered with a strong medical emphasis on prompt, adequate weight gain as a pre-requisite to the resumption of normal growth and development.
-Since 1998 Kartini Clinic has treated more than 1700 patients and their families from around the country, from every walk of life and every conceivable socio-economic background.
-Since the beginning, our clinical work has convinced us that parents don't cause eating disorders and children don't choose to have them.
-Scientific evidence has now definitely proven this to be true.
+From the outset our program has been family-centered with a strong medical emphasis on prompt, adequate weight gain as a prerequisite to a resumption of normal growth and development.
+Since 1998 Kartini Clinic has treated more than 3000 patients and their families from around the country and around the world, from every walk of life and every conceivable socio-economic background.
+Since the beginning, our clinical work has taught us that parents don't cause eating disorders and children don't choose to have them.
+Scientific evidence has since proven this to be true.

 Who was Kartini?

-Raden Adjeng Kartini was a princess from the island kingdom of Java, now modern day Indonesia.
+Raden Adjeng Kartini was a princess from the island kingdom of Java, now part of modern day Indonesia.

 By naming our clinic after Raden Kartini, we honor the spirit of a young Javanese princess, very much like your daughters and our own.
 More information about Kartini's life and times are available on Wikipedia.